Bisalpur, Pilibhit

-Bisalpur is a City and a municipal board situated nearby Pilibhit City in the Pilibhit district of the state of Uttar Pradesh, India.
-The town is known for its sugar factory as well as its annual Ram Leela and Dushera festival.
+Bisalpur is a City and a municipal board situated in the Pilibhit district of the state of Uttar Pradesh, India.
+The town is known for its sugar factory as well as its annual Ram Leela and Dushera festivals.

-Bisalpur is in between the two rivers, in West Doha river and in East katna river.
+Bisalpur is in between the two rivers, the West Doha River and the East Katna River.

-Before formation of new District Pilibhit, Bisalpur was under the District Bareilly.
-In 1913 AD after formation of new District Pilibhit, Bisalpur has come under District Pilibhit Administration. this city is well connected with 03 major cities (Bareilly, Pilihbhit and Shahjahanpur).
-Bisalpur is just 290 km away from National capital New Delhi and 250 km from the state capital Lucknow.
+Before the formation of the new District Pilibhit, Bisalpur was under the District Bareilly.
+In 1913 AD after the formation of the new District Pilibhit, Bisalpur came under District Pilibhit Administration. this city is well connected with three major cities (Bareilly, Pilibhit, and Shahjahanpur).
+Bisalpur is just 290 km away from the National capital New Delhi and 250 km from the state capital Lucknow.